 It can be difficult to plan for a small garden because of the vast options of flowers, plants, and foliage available to gardeners.
 Finding plants that aren’t invasive and won’t take over the entirety of your garden can be very tricky.

 This type of rose bush is very easy to maintain and can be used as a border around your garden.
 They only grow to be roughly 2-3 feet tall and 2-3 feet wide which makes them perfect for a smaller garden.

-Gardeners recommend planting garlic in the fall, however it can also be planted in the early spring.
+Gardeners recommend planting garlic in the fall, however, it can also be planted in the early spring.
 Homegrown garlic is a great addition to anyone’s kitchen.
-Its’ bold flavor compliments many dishes.
-To read more about growing garlic, check out our blog article here.
+Its’ bold flavor complements many dishes.

 The gorgeous flowers that these trees bring in the spring will make your garden colorful and bright.
 Dogwood trees come in a dwarf form which will grow 8-10 feet both tall and wide, making it very suitable tree for a small garden.
 (Zones 5-8)

 It is easy to control the amount of shallots yielded using this ratio.
 Shallots are also non-invasive, making them a great vegetable to include in your garden.

 If you are thinking about adding a trellis to your garden, this clematis vining plant will suit your garden perfectly.
 The striped flowers will add a little hint of color to your small plot of land.

 Swiss Chard will produce leaves for many months throughout the year.
 This nutritious green veggie is tolerable to both heat and cooler weather making it a very durable vegetable.
-Swiss chard is the perfect leafy vegetable to add into any salad, casserole or pasta dish.
+Swiss chard is the perfect leafy vegetable to add into any salad, casserole, or pasta dish.